History of roads in Ireland: Early history

 The first routes in Ireland were prehistoric trackways, some of which were later developed into roads suited for wheeled vehicles.
 Many of Ireland's minor roads "may well have had their origin in pre-existing paths and trackways aligned in direct response to the physical environment".
 Traces of these evolved roads which developed over very long periods, frequently from tracks of the prehistoric period, are still evident.
 The routes of such roads usually followed the natural landscape, following the tops of ridges and crossing rivers and streams at fording points.

 There is almost no evidence that large roads were constructed in Ireland during the Stone Age.
 However, a very large oval henge enclosure, thought to date from c.
 2500 BC (the Neolithic period) may possibly have had an ancient roadway associated with it.
 The henge was discovered at the Hill of Tara archaeological complex in geophysical surveys carried out between 1999 and 2001.
 It is unlikely that any roadway from this period would have been used as a transport route.
-Excavations carried out at Edercloon, Co.
-Longford in advance of road construction discovered a dense "network of wooden trackways and platforms, which were constructed from the Neolithic (c.
+Excavations carried out at Edercloon, County Longford in advance of road construction discovered a dense "network of wooden trackways and platforms, which were constructed from the Neolithic (c.
 4000-c.
 2200BC) to the early medieval period (c.
 AD 400–790)."

 Wheeled vehicles with solid wooden disc-wheels were introduced into northern Europe around 2000 BC.
 An example of a disc-wheel, from the Netherlands, was found next to a wooden trackway: "it appears from this evidence that the introduction of disc-wheeled carts into…northern Europe required the invention of roadbuilding about 2000 B.C."
-An Early Bronze Age trackway, from shortly after 2000 BC, was found at Ballykillen Bog, near Edenderry, Co.
-Offaly in the 19th century.
+An Early Bronze Age trackway, from shortly after 2000 BC, was found at Ballykillen Bog, near Edenderry, County Offaly in the 19th century.
 It may have been designed to carry disc-wheeled vehicles.
-A 1 km section of a wooden trackway, three feet (approx. 1 metre) wide, was surveyed at Corlona Bog in Co.
-Leitrim in the 1950s.
-The trackway was dated to approximately 1500 BC but its narrow width makes it unlikely that it was used by wheeled vehicles.
+A 1 km section of a wooden trackway, three feet (approx. 1 metre) wide and 1 km long was surveyed at Corlona Bog in County Leitrim in the 1950s.
+The trackway was dated by radiocarbon dating to approximately 1500 BC but its narrow width makes it unlikely that it was used by wheeled vehicles.
 Similar wooden trackways and roads are known from all over Ireland from the Late Bronze Age.
-One example from Ballyalbanagh, Co.
-Antrim was 7 ft wide and made from oak beams and planks: "its width suggests provision for cart or wagon transport."
+One example from Ballyalbanagh, County Antrim was 7 ft wide and made from oak beams and planks: "its width suggests provision for cart or wagon transport."